-- Clean the rocker covers and the area around them - 2.
+- Clean the rocker covers and the area around them. - 2.
 Remove the rocker covers. - 3.
 Use the turning tool appropriate to the installation of the engine.
-Tool 99 309 (or equivalent from other suppliers) is used to rotate the flywheel from the underside of the engine and tool 2 402 509 (or equivalent from other suppliers) is used from the top side. - 4.
+Tool 99 309 is used to rotate the flywheel from the underside of the engine and tool 2 402 509 is used from the top side. - 4.
 Start adjusting one cylinder according to the table.
 Rotate the flywheel until the correct engraving can be read on the flywheel.
 It may be necessary to rotate it more than 1 revolution.